apollo-lang/apollo/doc/report.md

 ### Souren Papazian

-It is natural for members to not know and understand every single line of code in the project, since it is often more efficient for each person to work on their part independently.
+It is natural for team members to not understand every single line of code in the project, since it is often more efficient for each person to work on their part independently.
 This can cause problems later when piecing together the different parts, but with enough communication in the team along with code documentation these issues can be avoided.
 It is very important for members to update one another on what they implemented and also read each others code for code review.
 This way everyone's on the same page and many opinions are considered when making a design decision.

 Having tests as soon as possible is extremely important.
 The sooner your teammates have tests, the sooner they will catch bugs.
 Stacking bugs can get very messy in the long run.